 She previously was a staff singer at Arapaho United Methodist Church, where she sang Handel’s Messiah and Martin’s Song of the Shadows, with occasional appearances at First United Methodist Church of McKinney and St. Rita’s Catholic Church in Dallas.

-She recently appeared as Perdita in Public Works Dallas’s 2018 production of The Winter’s Tale, Lear DeBessonet’s musical adaptation directed by Kent Gash at the Dallas Theater Center.
 In summer 2018, she studied and performed with Opera in Concert in Italy under the direction of Edward and Heather Crafts.
-She continues to study with Edward Crafts in Dallas and acts as marketing designer for Opera in Concert.
+She continued to study with Edward Crafts in Dallas and act as the marketing coordinator for Opera in Concert until summer 2020.

-Growing up in a culture of a capella vocal music in the Primitive Baptist church, Ivey began formally studying voice with vocal/piano teacher Kathryn Ivey-Barr of Joyful Noise Music Studio in 2010 and went on to work with Dr. Kathryn Evans in 2014.
-She recieved a minor in music from the University of Texas at Dallas in May 2017, and continues to study and perform there with Comet Opera and as a soloist with the UTD Chamber Singers.
-As a Creative Practice MFA student in the Arts and Technology program, she studies marketing and web design and finds ways to integrate opera performance, video, and marketing.
+Growing up in a culture of a capella vocal music in the Primitive Baptist church, Ivey began formally studying voice in 2010 with her mother, vocal/piano teacher Kathryn Ivey-Barr, and went on to work with Dr. Kathryn Evans in 2014.
+She received a minor in music from the University of Texas at Dallas in May 2017.
+As a Creative Practice MFA student in the Arts and Technology program, she studied marketing, web design, event production, and video-enhanced performance.
+She now resides in Atlanta, GA.

-(On the rare occasion that her work does not directly involve singing, her classmates often encourage her to sing anyway.)
+(On the rare occasion that her work does not directly involve singing, her friends often encourage her to sing anyway.)